oscarbau/Data-analysis-assignment/README.md

 ## 🔍 Project Workflow

+0. **Create the environment and clone the project** - Get ready to start the analysis.
 1. **Load and clean data** – Start by inspecting the raw survey data.
 2. **Explore descriptive statistics** – Understand distributions, correlations, and key trends in each dataset.
 Clean each dataset iterativelly.
 3. **Merge datasets** – Combine the survey cleaned datasets for integrated analysis.